adiagarwalrock/Truecaller-backend-apis/README.md

 ## Search:
-- A user can search for a person by name in the global database.
-Search results display the name, phone number and spam likelihood for each result matching that name completely or partially.
-Results should first show people whose names start with the search query, and then people whose names contain but don’t start with the search query.
+1. A user can search for a person by name in the global database.
+   1. Search results display the name, phone number and spam likelihood for each result matching that name completely or partially.
+   2. Results should first show people whose names start with the search query, and then people whose names contain but don’t start with the search query.

-- A user can search for a person by phone number in the global database.
+2. A user can search for a person by phone number in the global database.
 If there is a registered user with that phone number, show only that result.
-Otherwise, show all results matching that phone number completely
+Otherwise, show all results matching that phone number completely.

-    - note that there can be multiple names for a particular phone number in the global database, since contact books of multiple registered users may have different names for the same phone number.
+        Note: that there can be multiple names for a particular phone number in the global database, since contact books of multiple registered users may have different names for the same phone number.
-- Clicking a search result displays all the details for that person along with the spam likelihood.
+3. Clicking a search result displays all the details for that person along with the spam likelihood.
 But the person’s email is only displayed if the person is a registered user and the user who is searching is in the person’s contact list.

 ## Data Population: